 As early as 1904, in order to bring together the various Mutuals in the same place, the city of Paris was urged by what was to become the FMS (Fédération Mutualiste de la Seine) to grant it, in accordance with the law, premises for the organization of Mutualist meetings.
-Different locations are being discussed, but it will take nearly 25 years before a site is finally found.
+Different locations were discussed, but it took nearly 25 years before a site was finally found.

 In 1924, a vacant lot in place of what was to become the Maison de la Mutualité was finally chosen.
 This land was sold to the FMS by the city of Paris and it would take another 4 years to obtain the various authorizations for the construction of the building we know today.

 Gaston Doumergue, President of the Republic, laid the first stone in 1929.
 The architects Lesage and Miltgen will then carry out the construction of this magnificent building, they will take nearly 2 years and will use techniques that were avant-gardist for the time thanks in particular to reinforced concrete (1'200 piles being cast in the ground to consolidate the foundations of the building built above the Bièvre river).
 Maison de la Mutualité was inaugurated on July 4th, 1931 by the President of the Republic Paul Doumer.

 Its facade has been listed in the inventory of historical monuments since 1949.

 The site is then composed of 3 parts:

 - The Theatre, avant-garde, already had a talking cinema at the time.
 It could accommodate up to 1,789 people, a highly symbolic figure.